run-x/opta-docs/content/en/Getting started/aws.md

 > Note that it costs around $5 per day to run this on AWS.
 So make sure to destroy it after you're done
 > (opta has a destroy command so it should be easy :))!

+> Note that Opta requires you to use a region with at least 3 availability zones.
+This is not only
+> to ensure your environment is robust and highly available, but several AWS services require regions
+> with 3 availability zones.

 Create this file and name it `opta.yaml`

 ```yaml